VanTamNguyen/Networking-TDA/chapter3.md

 ### 3.1 Transport Layer and Network Layer
 * Network layer provides **logical communication** between *hosts (end systems)*
 * Transport layer provides **logical communication** between *processes* running on different hosts
+* Example
+    * There 2 houses, one in East Coast and one in West Coast.
+In each house, there are 12 children living in.
+They are cousins.
+They love to write to each other in other house every week.
+    * Ann lives in the house in East Coast and Bill lives in the house in West Coast.
+They are responsible for mail collection and distribution.

 ### 3.2 Services Provided by Transport Layer
 * **Multiplex and Demultiplex**